10 tasty German snacks to try

 There are a million variations on this dish worldwide, but the Turkish Döner rules the rotisserie here in Germany.
 There are places on every corner offering this delicious meaty delicacy, all with a couple of different ways to eat it.
 You can get it classic, in a pita-like bread pocket with or without all of the vegetables and a creamy yogurt-based sauce.
 You can also get it on a plate with a side of rice and salad, in a Dönerbox atop a bed of Pommes, or French fries, or in a wrap.
 Döner is incredibly customizable, and each place seasons their meat and toppings slightly differently.
 It’s the perfect food to dig into after a night out — flavorful, filling and plentiful.

 One of the most exciting parts about moving to Germany for me was how close it is to Italy.
-I love Italian food so much that I once accidently started a small kitchen fire in my dorm trying to make authentic arancini.
+I love Italian food so much that I once accidentally started a small kitchen fire in my dorm trying to make authentic arancini.
 One of my favorite Italian foods — besides those that happen to be fire hazards — is ravioli.
 Maultaschen is a culturally-protected Swabian version of the Italian classic, a pasta Taschen, or bag, filled with meat and served classically one of three ways: either in butter with onions, in a broth, or fried in a pan with a scrambled egg.
-Maultaschen tend to be a bit larger than ravioli, with thicker pasta and a completely different flavour profile.
+Maultaschen tend to be a bit larger than ravioli, with thicker pasta and a completely different flavor profile.
 As an Italian food fanatic, I’ll never give up my love affair with la mangiare italiane da mio, but when contemplating German cuisine, Maultaschen is wonderful, too.

 One of Germany’s weirdest looking foods, Weißwurst literally translates to white sausage.
 Weißwurst are staples in Biergartens around Germany but hold a special place in the south as a Bavarian classic.
-It’s a veal sausage that is often served with a sweet wholegrain mustard and a large soft pretzel.
+It’s a veal sausage that is often served with sweet wholegrain mustard and a large soft pretzel.
 Weißwurst are served in the cooking water to keep the sausages warm and made fresh every morning, as they aren’t smoked or cured in any way.
-It’s common cultural practice to only eat Weißwurst before noon because before refrigeration the sausages would go bad before the evening on hot summer days.
-To eat the regional specialty, you’re supposed to peel the skin off of the sausage and enjoy the filling — it’s recommended that you eat Weißwurst with an ice cold Weißbier and good company.
+It’s a common cultural practice to only eat Weißwurst before noon because before refrigeration the sausages would go bad before the evening on hot summer days.
+To eat the regional specialty, you’re supposed to peel the skin off of the sausage and enjoy the filling — it’s recommended that you eat Weißwurst with an ice-cold Weißbier and good company.

 German bakeries are a blessing.
 They’re plentiful, and nearly all of them have shelves stocked with freshly-made staples like Käsekuchen.
 Literally translating to cheesecake, Käsekuchen is like cheesecake’s airy German cousin.
 Instead of the heavy cream cheese that weighs down American-style cheesecake, Käsekuchen is full of Quark.
 Quark is an unsalted soft cheese that is like a creamier version of Ricotta with a variety of interesting English-to-German translations that don’t quite do it justice.
 I’ve yet to find it in America, but Germany is full of it — just like Käsekuchen.
 You can find Käsekuchen covered in strawberries or cherries during the summer months, just like the American-style cheesecakes back home, but texturally the Quark lends the cake a cloud-like bounce.
 If you like cheesecake, give Käsekuchen a taste.
 You might not ever go back.